enzo-project/enzo-dev/doc/manual/source/developer_guide/ModificationIntro.rst

 Introduction to Enzo Modification
 =================================

+.. note:: This document was written when Enzo was hosted on BitBucket and maintained
+          with the mercurial version control system.
+This is outdated and will be updated in the future.
+Enzo is now hosted on GitHub and maintained with git.
+          Please do not use mercurial to fork or clone the repository on BitBucket.
+          The code on BitBucket is no longer maintained.
+All Enzo development is done with git on GitHub.
+Information about the git version control system can be found in a git tutorial such as `this one <https://git-scm.com/docs/gittutorial>`_.

-.. note:: This is not a comprehensive document, but it does cover some of the
-          grounds of modifying Enzo.
-Please don't hesitate to email the users' mailing list with any further questions about Enzo, GitHub, or how to write and execute new test problems.
+          This is not a comprehensive document, but it does cover some of the grounds of modifying Enzo.
+Please don't hesitate to email the users' mailing list with any further questions about Enzo, git, or how to write and execute new test problems.

 If this is the first time you've opened the hood to Enzo, welcome.
 If you're an old hand and have already added new physics to it, welcome back.